adbose/personal-website/content/_index.md

 categories = []
 +++

-Hello, and welcome to my site!
+Hello, and welcome to my blog!
 I am glad that you stopped by.

 This site is mainly a professional journal where I write about engineering and technology, while also trying to document my experiences and lessons working in software development.

 Feel free to browse around and leave any comments.
-You can read more about me [here](../../about) or find my latest updates [here](../../posts).
+You can read more about me [here](about) or find my latest updates [here](posts).

 See you around!